 If you know the basic “anatomy” of a smoothie, you can enjoy the creativity of making smoothies your way.
 They can be a little different each time.
 Sometimes I am surprised at what I find in my kitchen that I end up putting in the smoothie.
 I often find that I can use some of the fruits and vegetables that might spoil otherwise.

-The essentials consist of protein (powder), fat, and fruit and/or vegetables, and liquid.
+The essentials of a smoothie consist of protein (powder), fat, and fruit and/or vegetables, and liquid.

-When making a smoothie, it is important to pick a good protein powder.
-I am often researching and reading labels, and I find a lot of sugar and other additives.
-I generally recommend grass-fed collagen, or if you want to go vegan pea, pumpkin, or hemp protein or some good options.
+When making a smoothie, it is important to choose a good protein powder.
+I am often researching and reading labels, and I often find a lot of sugar and other additives in many protein powders.
+I personally use protein powders that have very few ingredients–often one ingredient, the actual protein source.
+I generally use collagen that is grass-fed, or if you want to go vegan pea, pumpkin, or hemp protein or some good options.

-Healthy fats: – pick one a tablespoon or two – MCT oil (from coconut) – nut butters (such as cashew, brazil, filbert, almonds) unsweetened coconut flakes; another option is a third to a half of an avocado)
+Healthy Fat: You can add a tablespoon of nut butter (such as cashew, brazil, filbert, almonds) or unsweetened coconut flakes; another option is a third to a half of an avocado or a teaspoon of MCT oil.

-low glycemic fruit and/or a small amount of fruit – many patients who don’t think they are eating sugar describe their smoothies, and i find that they are loaded with sugar as they sometimes are loaded with fruit!
-Try keeping fruit to a handful of berries or sliced mango, you could also use acai (unsweetened).
+Fruit: Low glycemic fruit and/or a small amount of fruit can add a nice flavor, however don’t overdo it!
+Many patients who don’t think they are eating sugar describe their smoothies to me, and I find that they are loaded with sugar–as they sometimes are loaded with fruit!
+Try limiting fruit to a handful of berries or sliced mango; you could also use acai (unsweetened).

-Liquid: coconut milk liquid, hemp milk, other nut “milks” – organic unsweetened; – I usually use half non-dairy “milk” and half water
+Liquid: Options include: organic unsweetened “milks” such as coconut milk, hemp milk, organic nut milk- I usually use half non-dairy “milk” and half water,

 More veggies: in addition to the above, I often add half a cucumber, several stalks of celery, or a chopped carrot